guime7000/RoboatAPI/README.md

 So I built this quite rustic API to retrieve Roboats informations and visualize their position on a folium map...

-See this simple project as a discovery of fastAPI...
+See this simple project as a discovery of fastAPI...Probably a lot to do to get a cleaner solution....but i works

 # Requirements

-Nothing more than python 3 and fastAPI
+Nothing more than python 3 and fastAPI.

+No database needed as everything is working on file exchanges.

-My API's running using uvicorn...but choose the asgi server you prefer
+My API's running using uvicorn...but choose the asgi server you prefer.

 # How is it working ?